Brand Name Lumigan Common Name bimatoprost

-Each mL of clear, colourless, sterile solution contains bimatoprost 0.3 mg.
+Each mL of clear, colourless, sterile solution contains 0.3 mg of bimatoprost.
 Nonmedicinal ingredients: benzalkonium chloride, citric acid monohydrate, purified water, sodium chloride, and sodium phosphate dibasic heptahydrate.
 Sodium hydroxide or hydrochloric acid may be added to adjust pH.

-Each mL of clear, colourless, sterile solution contains bimatoprost 0.1 mg.
-Nonmedicinal ingredients: benzalkonium chloride 0.2 mg as preservative, sodium chloride, sodium phosphate dibasic heptahydrate, citric acid monohydrate, and purified water.
+Each mL of clear, colourless, sterile solution contains 0.1 mg of bimatoprost.
+Nonmedicinal ingredients: 0.2 mg of benzalkonium chloride as preservative, sodium chloride, sodium phosphate dibasic heptahydrate, citric acid monohydrate, and purified water.
 Sodium hydroxide and/or hydrochloric acid may be added to adjust pH.

 Who should NOT take this medication?

-Do not take this medication if you are allergic to bimatoprost or any ingredients of the medication.
+Do not use this medication if you are allergic to bimatoprost or any ingredients of the medication.